 TMCC's Success First Program is for first-time, first-generation, income-qualified students.

 The Success First Summer Bridge Program gives students a jump start to college, helping them gain information about the various growing career paths TMCC has to offer, including STEM.
 While also providing academic/motivational support during their first year at TMCC through success coaching and services.

 For complete information, please visit our Success First Program website.

-If you are a new degree-seeking student there are three required steps, assessment, orientation and advising that you must complete before you can enroll in classes.
-Check out the required enrollment steps to help guide in completing these important requirements.
+If you are a new degree-seeking student there are four required steps, assessment, orientation and advising that you must complete before you can enroll in classes.
+Check out the required enrollment steps to help guide you in completing these important requirements.

 The recruitment staff at TMCC have a variety of services to support counselors and career technicians in educating and assisting students in moving on to postsecondary education.
 Contact a recruiter for more information.

-Academic Placement Testing (ACCUPLACER) is a required enrollment step for new, degree-seeking students.
-All students are encouraged to take this test to ensure that, with the help of an Academic Advisor, they register for the correct classes.
+All students are encouraged to take the ACCUPLACER exam to ensure that, with the help of an Academic Advisor, they register for the correct classes.
 The ACCUPLACER placement test is available to all current TMCC students and who provide valid government-issued photo identification.

 Academic advisors are available throughout the year to help students explore options for educational programs, majors, transfer procedures, class selection and other information about the College.

-If you are a new student to TMCC, you will receive helpful information as you complete SOAR—Student Orientation, Advising, and Registration.
+If you are a new student to TMCC, you will receive helpful information as you complete NSO—New Student Orientation.